 The Canoe Project (Harm Reduction)

-The project is guided by a steering committee with members from CAAN and DPC, meeting quarterly to keep activities aligned with the workplan and performance targets.
+The project is overseen by a steering committee composed of members from CAAN and DPC, who convene quarterly to ensure activities align with the workplan and performance targets.

-Our main goal is to establish a national community of practice for frontline health professionals and organizations offering harm reduction services to Indigenous people.
-Supported by monthly videoconferences, this community shares knowledge and wise practices.
-Meeting minutes and annual summaries will help disseminate lessons learned.
-A podcast series will accompany these calls for those unable to attend live sessions.
+Our primary objective is to create a national community of practice for frontline health professionals and organizations providing harm reduction services to Indigenous communities.
+This community will be supported by monthly videoconferences, where members can share knowledge and best practices.
+Meeting minutes and annual summaries will facilitate the dissemination of valuable lessons learned, while a podcast series will be available for those unable to attend the live sessions.

-We are also developing an online repository for frontline professionals, providing resources on culturally relevant harm reduction services for Indigenous people.
+Additionally, we are developing an online repository tailored for frontline professionals, offering resources on culturally relevant harm reduction services for Indigenous peoples.

-Our capacity-building approach is tailored, strengths-based, and involves year-long trainings in various communities, co-creating localized tools for stigma-free, anti-oppressive, and culturally appropriate services.
-Indigenous consultants ensure training reflects local contexts.
+Our capacity-building approach is customized, strengths-based, and includes year-long training programs across various communities, involving the co-creation of localized tools that promote stigma-free, anti-oppressive, and culturally appropriate services.
+Indigenous consultants will ensure that training reflects the unique contexts of each community.

-By 2027, we aim to significantly increase the capacity of frontline service providers to offer culturally safe, stigma-free care, with many participants implementing policy or practice changes.
+By 2027, we aspire to significantly enhance the capacity of frontline service providers to deliver culturally safe and stigma-free care, with many participants poised to implement meaningful policy or practice changes.

 The objectives of "The Canoe" Project